Translation disclaimer (Translation disclaimer)

 In Calderdale we have several 'bus lanes'.
 It is a moving traffic offence if you travel through a bus lane/gate during the hours of operation.
 At the moment, this is enforced by the police.

-The Council has powers to enforce bus lanes through use of Automatic Number Plate Recognition (ANPR) cameras.
+We have powers to enforce bus lanes through use of Automatic Number Plate Recognition (ANPR) cameras.
 This is under Section 144 of the Transport Act 2000.

 In early 2026, we will bring in this type of camera enforcement at seven key locations.